Student’s Service in Greece Launches Teaching Career Back Home

-Last summer, I remembered that a friend of mine from high school had posted about a service experience she had taken, over the summer to Crete, Greece with Global Volunteers.
-In her pictures, she was teaching English to Elementary school kids.
-At first, I was so jealous of the fact she was abroad, but after looking at her pictures and reading a blog about her adventure, I finally figured out that’s exactly what I wanted to do.
-Teaching has always been a passion of mine and I love to travel and see new things.
+“So, in the summer of 2018, when a high school friend posted about a summer service experience in Crete, Greece with Global Volunteers, I felt that twinge again.
+Her pictures showed her teaching English to elementary school kids.
+At first, I was so jealous of her trip abroad.
+But a second look at her pictures drew me into her blog about her adventure.
+I finally figured out that’s exactly what I wanted to do.
+Teaching had always been a passion, and I love to travel and see new things.
 So I took the next step that would take me in a new direction.
-I talked to her more about Global Volunteers, and how I could get more information.
-After phone calls and back and forth emails, it was decided, I too was going to Crete to teach conversational English to kids.
+I talked to her more about Global Volunteers, and learned how to get more information.
+After multiple phone calls emails with the organization, I too was going to Crete to teach conversational English to kids.”

-As I reach the end of my service program in Greece, I can reflect on how amazing and life-changing it has been for me.
-It has changed my perspective on teaching, my limitations, what I should be grateful for, and my life overall.
-Before this service trip, I believed that the only grade I would feel comfortable teaching were kids under 4th grade.
-However, after teaching the groups of kids I had during my two weeks, I realized I could handle the additional challenges of older students, and could teach any grade.
+“My service program was amazing for me professionally and personally.
+During that time, I changed my perspective on teaching, my limitations, what I should be grateful for, and my life overall.
+Before serving with Global Volunteers, I could only imagine teaching young children – basically, pre-schoolers.
+However, because I taught a range of ages over two weeks, I realized I could handle the additional challenges of older students, and could teach any grade.
 I also learned that I can do absolutely anything I set my mind to.
-After pushing myself out of my comfort zone and traveling by myself successfully for the first time abroad to take on a challenging volunteer assignment, I felt limitless – as if I could conquer any problem or situation that came my way. ” She found the motivation to finally confront her career apprehensions and choose a course to suit her new-found confidence.
+After pushing myself out of my comfort zone and traveling solo successfully for the first time abroad to take on a challenging volunteer assignment, I felt limitless – as if I could conquer any problem or situation that came my way. ” She found the motivation to finally confront her career apprehensions and choose a course to suit her new-found confidence.

-I learned how grateful I am for everything I have, especially after learning about the conditions under which many Greeks live, the number of hours they work for the little pay they receive.
+“But there was more.
+I was grateful for everything I have, especially after learning about the conditions under which many Greeks live, the number of hours they work for the little pay they receive.
 It literally broke my heart.
-Now all I want to do (via Global Volunteers) is assist as much as I can so that these children can be successful and live amazing full lives.
-While serving the children of Crete, I also received so much.
-They gave me more happiness than I could ever have hoped to give them.
-I’ve been transformed and encouraged by finding “the joy of people,” and they motivate me to do the same.
+Now all I want to do is assist as much as I can so children can be successful and live amazing full lives.
+At the same time, the children gave me more happiness than I could ever have hoped to give them.
+I’ve been transformed and encouraged by observing how they find ‘the joy of people,’ and they motivated me to do the same.

-Overall, I believe that helping others by volunteering changes you.
+Most of all, I believe that helping others by volunteering changes you.
 It can be one small thing that completely changes your outlook or a series of moments that shape you into a different person.
-My Global volunteer’s service experience in Crete has changed me, and now it is my mission to make the world smile, laugh, and see the beauty in every day, like it makes me do, time and time again.
+My Global volunteer service experience in Crete changed me, and now it is my mission to make the world smile, laugh, and see the beauty every day.
 I found happiness in giving back, and it’s a high I can’t even describe.
 Whether you volunteer for a few hours a week or decide to take the leap and dedicate your life to helping others, I promise it will change your life in a way no money or material objects can!